Trump 2020 Odds

 Depending on the party winning candidate, the odds for this bet will change.
 If Sanders, Harris or another heavy hitter is the candidate - the odds may go up.
 But if an outlier emerges, the odds may drop closer to even odds.
 If you like the Democrats, wait and see how the Dems nomination process shapes up.

 For Trump and Republicans supporters, with the odds at an underdog price, now is a solid time to place a bet.
-If you dare, there is big money to be banked on an Independant like Howard Shultz.
-Here are the latest party winning lines.
+If you dare, there is big money to be won on an Independant like Howard Shultz.
+Wiining party lines on July 15, 2019:

 |Winning Party Odds|